 In most cases, people will have symptoms of low blood sugar when their level drops below 70 mg/dl (3.9 mmol/L).
 But not always.
-So, it is important to test your sugar level before meals, before bedtime, before driving and before and after exercise.
+So, it is important to test your child's sugar level before meals, before bedtime and before and after exercise.
+If you have a child who is driving, they also need to check before they drive.